 How Comfortable Are You With the Tax Process?

-Some come with a help line or online chat feature you can call if you get stuck, and others offer “audit defense” which helps you prepare for an audit should one occur.
-(Pro tip: If this interests you, you can buy the coverage now since you can’t buy it retroactively).
-You can read some reviews to find the features that suit your needs.
+Even if you’re not certain of your tax process, some tax software comes with a helpline or online chat feature you can call if you get stuck, and others offer audit defense, which helps you prepare for an audit should one occur.
+Pro tip: If this interests you, consider buying the coverage now since you can’t buy it retroactively.
+Read some reviews to find the features that suit your needs.

-Tax laws change constantly and keeping up with them is a full-time job—just ask any accounting professional.
-That’s why you want to make sure that your tax software is updated for the current tax year.
-Before you buy, make sure the software has the most recent changes handed down from the government to ensure you are using the most current advice.
+Tax laws change constantly, and keeping up with them is a full-time job — just ask any accounting professional.
+That’s why you want to make sure your tax software is updated for the current tax year.
+Before you buy, check that the software has the most recent changes handed down from the government to make sure you’re using the most current advice.

-Preparing taxes can be tedious and, even at times, confusing.
-But that’s where your tax software platform steps in and can simplify the task.
-Overall, the ideal tax planning software can help walk you through each step of the process and unpack exactly what you need to do.
+Preparing taxes can be tedious and, at times, confusing.
+But that’s where your tax software platform steps in and can help simplify the task.
+The ideal tax preparation software should help walk you through each step of the process and unpack what you need to do.

 Here are a few key components to look for in a tax software program:

 - The ability to import data from other sources